 Adele Davis, who pioneered the concept of healthy eating, which unfortunately involved drinking a lot of milk, died at the age of 70 of cancer.

 Of course, it would be wrong to say that ALL diet gurus die young.
-That’s not true, but a lot of them did.
+That’s not true, but many of them did.

 Paul Bragg died at 81.
-Although it was widely claimed by his family that he died from a surfing accident, apparently cause of death was a heart attack, a fact which has since been removed from his Wikipedia page.
+Although it was widely claimed by his family that he died from a surfing accident, apparently cause of death was a heart attack.

 Norman Walker, juicing and raw food guru, died at 99 (and not at 118 years old as was previously claimed).

-Jack Lalanne, who was more a fitness than a diet guru, diet recently at the age of 96 from pneumonia.
+Jack Lalanne, who was more a fitness than a diet guru, died at the age of 96 from pneumonia.

-The fact that a good majority of health gurus don’t live significantly longer than the average life expectancy, and in most cases live shorter lives, doesn’t in itself mean anything revolutionary.
+The fact many health gurus don’t live significantly longer than the average life expectancy, and in many cases live shorter lives, doesn’t in itself mean anything revolutionary.

 People are fallible.
 Health gurus can be mistaken.
 More importantly… health gurus are human just like you and me!